GingerNinja23/ipop-documentation/Running-GroupVPN-on-Raspberry-Pi.md

     [[ifconfig.png]]

-## Closing SocialVPN
+## Closing GroupVPN

-1. Kill socialvpn or groupvpn
+1. Kill groupvpn

     ```bash
     pkill ipop-tincan
-    pkill svpn_controller.py
     pkill gvpn_controller.py
     ```

-**Run groupvpn/socialvpn on another machine using same credentials and they will connect with each other.**
+**Run groupvpn on another machine using same credentials and they will connect with each other.**